Android TV: Introduction and How It Works

 • Tell me things about Game of Thrones.

-In addition to all of these universal commands, you can make use of any Google Assistant’s smart home commands, which may vary depending on which smart home devices you have on your home network.
+In addition to all of these universal commands, you can use any Google Assistant’s smart home commands, which may vary depending on which smart home devices you have on your home network.

-It is pointless to mention Netflix as it is no doubt, one of the most popular applications on all streaming media platforms, and that includes Android TV.
+It is pointless to mention Netflix as it is undoubtedly one of the most popular applications on all streaming media platforms, including Android TV.

-You will discover that just about every streaming service that is famous works well with Android TV, but there may be occasional compatibility problems.
+You will discover that just about every famous streaming service works well with Android TV, but there may be occasional compatibility problems.
 Take, for instance, the standard Hulu app works perfectly.

-But right now, you will be unable to access Hulu’s live TV service on Android TV.
+But right now, you cannot access Hulu’s live TV service on Android TV.
 You may also discover some lesser-known applications that are worth installing on your Smart TV.

 We have put together a few choices that you might find useful when you are getting started;